Skip to content

 METHODOLOGY

 A six-dimension framework for measuring how ready a business is for AI agent commerce.
 54 sub-checks, geometric aggregation, published methodology.
-Built on OECD composite index standards, validated across three waves of research and 150+ sources.
+Built on OECD composite index standards, empirically validated against 3,598 sites across 17 global markets (as of March 2026).

 Version 1.0 · Published 16 February 2026